Silasshaibu/99Printify.com/README.md

-This a demo site for personalised products to be printed on demand.
+This a site for personalized products to be printed on demand.